koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ---------------

 <!-- note
-Let's look at declarative version.
+Let's now look at the declarative version.

 This becomes longer than the imperative version.